alexgaribay/sendgrid_elixir/README.md

 end
 ```

 ## Phoenix Views

 You can use Phoenix Views to set your HTML and text content of your emails.
 You just have
 to provide a view module and template name and you're good to go!
+Additionally, you can set
+a layout to render the view in with `SendGrid.Email.put_phoenix_layout/2`.
+See `SendGrid.Email.put_phoenix_template/3`
-See `SendGrid.Email.put_phoenix_template/3` for complete usage.
+for complete usage.

 ### Examples